 An ILR is an implantable cardiac monitor.
-It is used to record your heart rate and rhythm at the time of your symptoms e.g. unexplained blackouts, near blackouts, dizziness or palpitations.
-It may also be used to record a heart rhythm even though the patient may not have any symptoms, e.g. after a stroke of unknown cause ('cryptogenic stroke').
+It is used to record your heart rate and rhythm at the time of your symptoms for example.
+Unexplained blackouts, near blackouts, dizziness or palpitations.
+It may also be used to record a heart rhythm even though the patient may not have any symptoms, for example, after a stroke of unknown cause (cryptogenic stroke, asymptomatic atrial fibrillation, etc).